RadArcadeKid/probability-final/README.md

 ***
 # CSCI 3022 - Probability Final Project
 ## Video Game Reviews, Sales, and Publisher Data Analytics - *What makes a good game?*
-By Jake Henson and Laura Pantleo
+By Jackie Henson and Laura Pantleo

 ***